chety/CodeSnippetsRepo/Ruby/proc.md

 p "-" * 30
 ```

--In javascript we can pass functions to another functions as arguments but in ruby it is not directly achievable.
+- In javascript we can pass functions to another functions as arguments but in ruby it is not directly achievable.
 But we can try :)
 ```rb
 def sum_and_proc(num1,num2,proc)
     sum = num1 + num2